byapparov/CarND-LaneLines-P1/writeup.md

 Saturation extracted from HSV image produces following result, where you can see left Yellow line very clearly in this example:

-Original Image | Greyscale Single Layer :--------:|:--------:
+Original Image | Greyscale Saturation Layer :--------:|:--------:
 ![Original Image](writeup_images/image.jpg)|![Saturation Layer](writeup_images/image_hsv_grey.jpg)

 2. Lines are combined in lanes by weighted averaging of line coordinates;

+Note that lanes detected in Grey layer are colored as `red` while lanes from Saturation layer are `blue`.

+I did not merge lanes detected after different filters applied for demonstration purposes.